mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Needing a temperate climate of 23o–30oC for optimal growth, the plant must be misted every six hours with nutrient rich water heated to pre- cisely 17oC.
-Sometimes found within a botanist’s shower thanks to its evolutionary necessity for humidity, it is impossible to overwater it per its natural oceanic habitat.
+Sometimes found within a botanist's shower thanks to its evolutionary necessity for humidity, it is impossible to overwater it per its natural oceanic habitat.
 The usual cause of wilting is a lack of water, a common occurrence for those unused to its natural growth conditions.